Tooth Extraction Trauma

 Teeth are very important part of your mouth.
 You need them to speak, chew, smile, and other functions.
 Beautiful teeth are key to making an incredible first impression.
 A great oral hygiene routine and attending the follow-up visits to the dentist helps to maintain and improve your oral health, but sometimes dental issues may arise and it might be so severe that you will need to extract a tooth.

 Tooth extraction can be traumatic to every part of your mouth from the gums to the surrounding tissues.
-In these accident or trauma situations including sport events one needs to be careful.
+In these accident or trauma situations, including sports events, one needs to be careful.
 Although some extraction procedures are very simple as they require wiggling the tooth and removing it from the socket using forceps, they can cause swelling of the gum and mirror irritations as well as pain and discomfort.

-However, in case of complicated extractions, you will have to go for more intensive process that requires you gum tissues to be cut to ease the access of the entire tooth.
+However, in the case of complicated extractions, you will have to go for the more intensive process that requires your gum tissues to be cut to ease the access of the entire tooth.
 Other extractions may require the removal of bone.
-During the tooth extraction process accidental damages may occur.
-Lets us discuss why tooth extraction can be so traumatic to your gum and other parts of the mouth.
+During the tooth extraction process, accidental damages may occur.
+Lets us discuss why emergency tooth extractions near me, can be so traumatic to your gum and other parts of the mouth.

-When a tooth decays or breaks such that it can’t be restored by use of dental fillings, crown and other orthodontic treatments one may have to extract it.
-There are several reasons that the tooth maybe extracted such as severe damage, infection, and others
+When a tooth decays or breaks such that it can’t be restored by the use of dental fillings, crowns, and other orthodontic treatments one may have to extract it.
+There are several reasons that the tooth may be extracted such as severe damage, infection, and others

-Sometimes during a trauma process, accidental damages may occur; the gums and the surrounding teeth maybe damaged.
-In fact, tooth extractions can traumatized other parts of your mouth, thus if your dentist thinks tooth extraction is the only solution, then it might be because the pros outweighs the cons.
+Sometimes during a trauma process, accidental damages may occur; the gums and the surrounding teeth may be damaged.
+In fact, tooth extractions can traumatize other parts of your mouth, thus if your dentist thinks tooth extraction is the only solution, then it might be because the pros outweigh the cons.

 Tooth extraction is always the last solution.
 If your tooth has decayed or fractured you dentist may attempt to fix it using crowns or fillings, but sometimes the restoration methods may not work, and the only solution left is extracting the tooth.

 Most cases of tooth decay and fractures can be avoided.
-If only you could take could care of your teeth maybe you won’t end up losing them.
+Taking good care of your teeth in the following ways is a great place to start.
 Floss and brush your teeth regularly, visit your dentist regularly for checks, avoid using your teeth as bottle opener, pliers or scissors, avoiding biting/chewing non-food objects, wear mouth-guards when playing contact sports or when sleeping if you have a habit of grinding your teeth.
 Otherwise if your don’t make these practices a habit you might end up being more susceptible to tooth extraction trauma as your teeth get extracted due to untreatable decay or unfixable fracture.

-When extensive tooth decay damages every part of the tooth including the pulp, the dentist may recommend tooth extraction.
-Sometimes a broken tooth can’t be fixed with fillings or crowns, especially when the tooth has broken off at the gum line, and the dentist will have to extracted it.
+When extensive tooth decay damages every part of the tooth including the pulp, the dentist may recommend having an emergency tooth extraction.
+Sometimes a broken tooth can’t be fixed with fillings or crowns, especially when the tooth has broken off at the gum line, and the dentist near me will have to extracted it.

 Apart from decay and fractures, a tooth can also be removed to create room for new tooth (removal of baby teeth).
 However, In this case, the process can be quite simple and trauma cases are very rare.
-When a tooth is severely damaged, most dentists will try to fix it through root canal, but what happens if the tooth can not be saved?
+When a tooth is severely damaged, most dentists will try to fix it through the root canal, but what happens if the tooth can not be saved?
 The dentist will have to extract it.
-There two types of procedure for tooth extraction; simple tooth extraction procedure and surgical extraction procedure.
+There are two types of procedures for tooth extraction near me; simple tooth extraction procedure and surgical extraction procedure.

 Normally after tooth extraction, you may experience tenderness for few days, slight bleeding, mild swelling, wound healing in a week or two, and finally tissues and bone filling in the next few months.
-However, sometimes tooth extraction procedure might go wrong and the surrounding teeth and gum may end up affected.
-Tooth extraction may lead to fractured jaw, nerve injuries, numbness of the gum, infections, and severe pain.
-These are normal risks when having a tooth extracted or in cases of possible trauma or sport accidents.
+However, sometimes tooth extraction procedures might go wrong and the surrounding teeth and gum may end up affected.

 During a case of possible trauma or a sport accident or even possible surgical extractions some of these events can occur: